PaulSorensen/new-nginx-vhost/README.md

 - **Certbot** (Let's Encrypt) is installed for SSL certificate generation.
 - **PHP-FPM** is installed if PHP support is needed.
 - The script uses **PHP 8.3** by default.
 Modify the PHP-FPM socket in the script if using a different version.
 - The **email address for Certbot notifications** should be updated in the script before execution.
-Search for a replace: ex4mple@dom4in.com
+Search for and replace: ex4mple@dom4in.com
 - X-Powered-By can be set in the variable 'POWERED_BY' below email.
 - You have `sudo` privileges.